jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnormousFavorableAustraliancurlew' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Please enable the sound.
-We're not "being the cause" because we're not free to be player gods.
+_We're not "being the cause" because we're not free to be player gods.
 But, it's your right to feel the joy of majic as you evolve humanity in the game of civilization.
 You will again soon, if you can see antagonism is your biggest enemy.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Clicking